 As a result of the economic downturn, the U.S. government decreased the prime loan interest rate (the interest rate that commercial banks charge their most credit-worthy customers) from levels of around 8.25% in late 2007 to 3.25% in 2008.
-The prime rate remained at this level for more than 7 years, before being hiked on four separate occasions - in December 2015, December 2016, March 2017 and June 2017 - by 25 basis points (0.25%) each to bring it to 4.25%.
+The prime rate remained at this level for more than 7 years, before a series of rate hikes by the Fed brought this figure to its current level of 5.50%.
 As economic conditions improve, interest rates will eventually return to historical levels, at which point Capital One's revenues will be positively impacted.

 Capital One also operates in the cashless payment solution market.
 This includes payments using credit cards.
 The market for such transactions is growing at a rapid pace.
 Consumers are moving toward cashless transactions in large numbers, particularly in international markets where credit and debit cards are becoming more prevalent.
 We expect significant growth in this segment in the near future as more customers and merchants embrace credit / debit card payment solutions.

 Capital One (NYSE: COF) declared its Q1 2019 earnings late last week and the card-focused bank posted an EPS of $2.87 (outperforming the market EPS estimate of $2.30). ...More